plukacs/lab-governance/README.md

    - Price, pricing
    - Project timeframe
   - The above listed roles can block the above listed changes up to 2 weeks above the legal minimum (usually 4 weeks), if the roles decide in their domains that the decision is not safe to fail
-  - The above listed roles have to agree with changes within their domains, which happen in a shorter period than 4 weeks
+  - The roles listed above holds authority in their defined domains regardless of timing of requests
  - Choice of clients
  - Choice of technologies / workflows